 How efficient is corporate bankruptcy in the U.S.?
-Two economic frictions, asymmetric information and conflicts of interest among creditors, can cause several inefficiencies: excess liquidation, excess continuation, and excess delay.
-We quantify these inefficiencies and their underlying causes using a structural estimation approach.
+Two frictions, asymmetric information and conflicts of interest among creditors, can cause several inefficiencies: excess liquidation, excess continuation, and excess delay.
 We find that the bankruptcy process is quite inefficient, mainly due to excess delay.
-Eliminating information asymmetries would increase average total payouts by 4%, and eliminating conflicts of interest would increase them by an additional 18%.
-Without these frictions, an extra 14% of cases would be resolved before going to court, and the remaining court cases would be 73% shorter.
+Eliminating information asymmetries would increase average total payouts by 4%, and eliminating conflicts of interest would increase them by 18% more.
+Without these frictions, 14% more cases would be resolved pre-court, and the remaining court cases would be 73% shorter.
 With less delay, bankruptcy’s indirect costs would be much lower.
-In contrast, we find that inefficiencies from excess liquidation and excess continuation are quite small.
+In contrast, inefficiencies from excess liquidation and excess continuation are quite small.